Ashwin k Whitchurch – ProtoCentral

 Hekki Terio – KTH Royal Institute of Technology in Stockholm

-Professor Heikki Terio is working at Karolinska Institute, in the division of Functional Imaging and Technology, part of the departement of Clinical Science, Intervention and Technology (CLINTEC).
-He has a long experience in needed assessment for low resources settings as a clinical engineer, and he focused on the process for acheving a soustenable healtcare guaranteeing patients safety through a large use of medical information data systems.
+Professor Heikki Terio is working at Karolinska Institute, in the division of Functional Imaging and Technology, part of the Department of Clinical Science, Intervention and Technology (CLINTEC).
+He has a long experience in needed assessment for low resources settings as a clinical engineer, and he focused on the process for achieving a sustainable healthcare guaranteeing patients safety through a large use of medical information data systems.

 Mannan Mridha – KTH Royal Institute of Technology in Stockholm>

 Mannan Mridha develops e-Health and e-Learning solutions to empower the disadvantaged groups in the developing countries.
 Our long-term goal is to develop better diagnostic methods for healthcare which shall be available to more patients.
 With more advanced technical solutions and methods it shall be easier for doctors to make a diagnosis, even for doctors without a long experience in the field.